conan-io/docs/reference/commands/misc/conan_build_info.rst

     optional arguments:
       -h, --help            show this help message and exit --lockfile LOCKFILE   input lockfile
-      --multi-module [MULTI_MODULE]
-                            if enabled, the module_id will be identified by the recipe reference plus the package ID
-      --skip-env [SKIP_ENV]
-                            capture or not the environment
       --user [USER]         user
       --password [PASSWORD]
                             password